 Clinton started searching for alternatives online and discovered the Film Connection could train him on-the-job.
 “I looked into it, and through talking and learning that there were indeed mentors in my area, I gave it a go,” he says.
 “I’m glad I did.”

-Clinton was placed as an apprentice with filmmaker Michael Miceli of Miceli Productions near Hartford, CT—and this, he says, is where the practical nature of the program began to change his mindsets.
+Clinton was placed as an extern with filmmaker Michael Miceli of Miceli Productions near Hartford, CT—and this, he says, is where the practical nature of the program began to change his mindsets.